Viol2000/hao-ai-lab.github.io/content/blogs/vllm-ltr/index.md

 For our predictor ($P$), we leverage [OPT](https://arxiv.org/abs/2205.01068), a language model capable of processing natural language prompts.
 Specifically, we use a small variant (OPT-125M) and append an MLP to map its hidden states to ranking scores.
 While previous methods used [classification with bucketing](https://arxiv.org/abs/2306.06000) to predict output lengths, we found this approach both challenging and unnecessary - relative rankings are sufficient.

 Our training process uses prompt-ranking pairs collected from actual serving batches.
-For each batch of 64 prompts, we record both the prompts and their corresponding rankings based on observed generation lengths.
+We analyzed the predictor's sensitivity to batch size (Table 5 in the paper) and selected batches of 64 prompts.
+For each batch, we record both the prompts and their corresponding rankings based on observed generation lengths.
 After collecting 10K such pairs from real-world serving, we can train the model in less than 5 minutes, making it practical for deployment.
 This learning-to-rank approach enables the model to directly order prompts by their expected generation length according to the real-world serving data distribution.

 ### Starvation Prevention